This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 # */

-Get the enumeration name and corresponding enumeration constant values, as well as its underlying type
+Get the enum name, its corresponding enum constant values, and its underlying type.

 enum class Color{